 Moses holds a bachelor of business administration in human resources management from Grand Valley State University in Allendale, Mich., and a master of arts in human resources development from Western Michigan.

 Associate Vice Provost and University Registrar

-Paul Robinson is the university registrar at the University of Michigan – Ann Arbor.
+Paul Robinson is the associate vice provost and university registrar at the University of Michigan – Ann Arbor.
 His responsibilities include supporting the administrative and academic needs related to student and course data for all 19 schools and colleges.
 He serves as the chief data steward for student data and student systems at U-M. His office supports all aspects of student records management, registration, course management, room scheduling, examination scoring, teaching and course evaluations, degree audit, enrollment and degree certification, diploma management, institutional reporting, tuition and fee management, and National Collegiate Athletic Association athlete certification.

 Robinson has management experience at both private and public institutions where he has been instrumental in the successful implementation of student systems.
 He serves in leadership positions and committees at U-M, and is active with professional groups in higher education.
 He is a board member at the Association of American University Registrars, presents at state and national conferences, and serves on various panels.
 Robinson has also served as chair or team member in several peer reviews of enrollment services at outside universities.